 This is a list of resources intended to help first-time Psalm-singers in their endeavors.
-Many of these are print resources, but I’ve also included some online stuff.
+Many of these are print resources, but I’ve also included some online and mobile stuff.

-First, resources to do with the Trinity Psalter, which we’ll be using at Alta Vista Bible Church.
+First, resources to do with The Psalms of David in Metre, which we’ll be using at Alta Vista Bible Church.

 - Trinity Psalter (red paperback, words only) – $8.50, purchase here.
 This complete Psalter includes metrical versions for all 150 psalms in various meters.
+More updated language than the SMV, but with many more meters, making it not as simple to use.
 Suggested tunes are found at the bottom of each psalm.

 - Trinity Psalter (spiral bound, music included) – $24.00, purchase here.
 This edition of the Trinity Psalter has the music included, should you desire that.

 - Trinity Psalter (online) – see here.
 This online resource contains the full Psalter and is accessible from your phone as well as your computer.
 Anyone can sign up for as little as $1 a month or $9 a year to access the full text and music of four different Psalters.
 Crown and Covenant is incredibly generous in providing this resource for such a small price.